Darklanx/deep_visual_recog_hw3/README.md

 # deep_visual_recog_hw3

 ## Reproduce
+### Training
 To reproduce you have to specify path to your datasets, by **modifying variable **ROOT** in `hw3.py` line 34**, to the path to the folder containing your dataset folder, and the structure of root should look like
 ```
 root
-├── train_images
+├── dataset
-│   ├── image 1...
+│   ├── train_images
-│   └── image 2...
-├── test_images
-│   ├── image 1...
+│   ├── pascal_train.json
-│   ├── image 2...
+│   ├── test.json
-│   └── image 3...
+│   └── test_images
-├── pascal_train.json
-└── test.json
+└── logs
 ```
-The structures are already created in this repository, you can choose to simply put train_images and test_images to their respective folders.
+The structure is already created in this repository, you can choose to simply put train_images and test_images to their respective folders.

+After including the images, simply run `python3 hw3.py` then the program will starts to train for 40 epochs, which should have the similar result to the one uploaded to the google drive.
+If you want to modify the number of epochs, please modify **line 271** in `hw3.py`.
+### testing
+To produce the json for submission, simply run `python3 hw3.py --test <epoch>`, where <epoch> specify the number of epoch that the model is trained with, and a json file `0616215.json` will be created.